-colleges adopting test-optional policies has some students breathing a sigh of relief.
+With so many colleges adopting test-optional policies, many students are breathing a sigh of relief.
 But before you completely scrap your SAT/ACT plans, it’s important to truly understand the policies of the schools to which you’re applying.
 There are important differences between “test-optional” and what’s called “test-blind.”

 What does “test-blind” mean?

 Some students assume that when colleges and universities go test-optional, SAT/ACT scores are entirely removed from the equation.
 However, that’s actually only the case at schools that are test-blind since they don’t factor test scores into admissions decisions even if students submit scores.
 Hampshire College—which for several years was the only test-blind college in the U.S.—went test blind because “we found through our own internal research that in addition to being biased, these standardized tests are poor predictors of success at Hampshire.”

 Note that very few schools are test-blind: Loyola University New Orleans, Northern Illinois University, and Hampshire College.

 The University of California is test-blind for the foreseeable future.

 FairTest's complete list of all Test-Blind Colleges & Universities